 By offering many vegan options, this place makes getting your Chanukah donuts a real piece of cake!
 From sugar coated, to chocolate covered to caramel smothered, vegan and not, Piece of Cake sells them individually, or in convenient boxes of four, which can easily be for one person or to share.
 Get there early before the donuts sell out.
 Read more.

 Known for its European flair, Lehamim bakery brings you simplicity but quality.
 You can indulge in traditional jam, either strawberry, chocolate, caramel and marzipan, with each donut fried to perfection.
 They also offer mini donuts ‘bites’ of delight if you will.
 They also offer great deals if you are buying in bigger numbers, so it is hard to say no to a big box of these identically crafted balls of heaven.
 Read more.

 The ShowRoom Bakehouse is a new bakehouse located next to Kikar Rabin styled on a hipster Williamsburg bakery.
 And their donuts are amazing!
 It’s open all-year around, and they’ve just opened a month-long pop-up in Sarona just in time for Chanukah.

 These donuts are baked, not fried… which means they are a little bit more healthy but still taste just as good!
-Delicious baked brioche donuts filled with crème patissiere (good old custard), chocolate caramel, nutella or traditional strawberry jam.
+Delicious baked brioche donuts filled with crème patisserie (good old custard), chocolate, caramel, Nutella or traditional strawberry jam.
+Read more.